 To get a snug yet proper fit, the Mod 5 uses the BOA Fit System which allows you to adjust the helmet fit around your head by spinning a dial on the back of the helmet.
 This fit system has been around for a while, but it is the trusted technology when it comes to helmet fit.

 Carved out Foam in Ear Pads

-On the earpads of the Oakley Mod 5, the foam is carved out to allow your ears a little room to breath.
-This is something that stands out in the helmet as most ski and snowboard ear pads aren’t carved out much that puts additional pressure against your ears which can makes your ears sore after a long day of skiing.
+On the earpads of the Oakley Mod 5, the foam is carved out to allow your ears a little room to breathe.
+This is something that stands out in the helmet as most ski and snowboard ear pads aren’t carved out much that puts additional pressure against your ears which can make your ears sore after a long day of skiing.
 The benefit to non-carved out ear pads is that they keep your ears warm in frigid temperatures.
 I’ve found on really cold days that my ears tend to get a little cold in the Mod 5 without any type of hat on my head.
-I suggest wearing some sort of skull cap on the extreme cold days.
+I suggest wearing some sort of skull cap on the extremely cold days.

 Integration with Oakley Goggles